personal-zz/node-personal/docs/Lib:Personal-app.md

 ##### <a name="request">request(options, callback)</a>
-GET from the Personal API
+send request to the Personal API

     options:
         path: string - everything after "/api/v1" in the path (required)